cloudflare/pat-go/README.md

 This will produce three JSON files:

 - ed25519-blinding-test-vectors.json: Test vectors for ed25519 key blinding and signing.
+- ecdsa-blinding-test-vectors.json: Test vectors for ECDSA key blinding and signing.
 - index-test-vectors.json: Test vectors for the client-origin index computation.
 - origin-encryption-test-vectors.json: Test vectors for origin name encrpytion.